-The Glyfa - Skiathos service was operated by Anes Ferries.
+The Glyfa - Skiathos service is operated by Anes Ferries.

-The Glyfa - Skiathos route is no longer running and there are currently no direct alternative ferry services between Greece and Sporades Islands,Greece either.
+The Glyfa - Skiathos route is no longer available with Direct Ferries.
 Please browse our route, port, destination or ferry company pages to see if there is an alternative option or follow the links on this page for further information.

 You can also book tickets on 1000’s of other routes from our search box.